sjefvanleeuwen/rqlite-dotnet/README.md

 [![nuget](https://img.shields.io/nuget/v/RqLite.Client)](https://www.nuget.org/packages/RqLite.Client/)
 # What is it

-A lightweight database HTTP API client for rqlite. rqlite is a lightweight, distributed relational database, which uses SQLite as its storage engine.
+A lightweight database dot net HTTP API client for rqlite. rqlite is a lightweight, distributed relational database, which uses SQLite as its storage engine.
 Forming a cluster is very straightforward, it gracefully handles leader elections, and tolerates failures of machines, including the leader. rqlite is available for Linux, OSX, and Microsoft Windows.

 rqlite uses Raft to achieve consensus across all the instances of the SQLite databases, ensuring that every change made to the system is made to a quorum of SQLite databases, or none at all.